Privacy Policy

 Why do we collect, hold, use and disclose personal information?

-Unless otherwise required by law, we will not collect, hold, use or disclose personal information without your consent.
-By providing us with your personal information, you consent to its use, collection and disclosure by us for the above purpose.
+Unless otherwise required by law or except as set out in this Privacy Policy, we will not collect, hold, use or disclose personal information without your consent.

-You do not have to supply us with your personal information, however, if you choose not to do so we may be unable to provide the health care services required or sought by you.
+You do not have to supply us with your personal information, but if you choose not to do so we may be unable to provide the health care services required or sought by you or otherwise deal with you.

-If you would like to access any of our services on an anonymous basis or by using a pseudonym, please tell us.
+If you would like to access any of our services or deal with us on an anonymous basis or by using a pseudonym, please tell us.
 However, we will require you to identify yourself if:

 Please be aware that your request to be anonymous or to use a pseudonym may affect our ability to provide you with the requested services.